 Nathan Hindmarsh: Blue and gold forever

-Natha Hindmarsh looks unhappy during the round 4 NRL match.
+Natha Hindmarsh is a big part of the Eels' heritage.
 AAP Image/Action Photographics, Robb Cox

 Nathan Hindmarsh has always been there.
 Always there with an inspirational carry or to run a bullocking line.
 Always there in the guts to mop up in defence like a tireless janitor.